WHY FOOD RESCUE MATTERS

 JOIN THE COVID-19 RESPONSE HUB

 CEC is compiling and managing a centralized database that identifies all the players in charitable food distribution, as well as gaps in service.
-Among other purposes, this hub is being used to help match donors who have excess food with agencies who can get it to those in need.
+Among other purposes, we are using this hub to help match donors who have surplus food with organizations who can get it to those in need.

 Through this county-wide database, any organization supporting charitable food donation, delivery, or distribution during this time is encouraged to share their activities and where they need help.
 The collected information is available for any organization to view and can be filtered to focus on an agency’s area of interest.